 Roast Day Shipping Explained

-I'm sure that you've seen notes on our website about how 'We don't roast until you want it." or "Roasted Fresh After You Order", but have you thought about why and how we setup our business to do that?
+I'm sure that you've seen notes on our website about how 'We don't roast until you want it." or "Roasted Fresh After You Order," but have you thought about why and how we setup our business to do that?
 If you have, you'd realize that not a lot of others do it this way.
-I think they don't for a couple of reasons, 1) its expensive 2) it's pretty tricky.
+I think they don't for a couple of reasons, 1) it's expensive 2) it's pretty tricky.
 The expensive comes from our batch sizes.
 We've built our shop around crazy small batches and a planning system that helps us run multiple batches at once and in series.
-If you came into our shop while we're roasting it is cool to see.
+If you came to our stop while we're roasting, it is cool to see.
 Unfortunately, we usually lock the doors during this time, because it takes a crazy amount of concentration to pull off.
-Which touches on the it's pretty tricky.
+Which touches on the "it's pretty tricky."
 I don't know if you've ever roasted coffee before, but the process ebbs and flows and changes a little each time based on environment and batch size and bean.
 Roasting a batch of coffee is a complicated process.
-Now imagine someone doing 4 batches at the same time on 4 separate roasters.
-We do this with the help of some really great software and all 5 of our senses.
+Now imagine someone doing four batches at the same time on four separate roasters.
+We do this with the help of some really great software and all five of our senses.

 We ship everything on the day it was roasted using USPS priority, which USPS promises is 2-3 day.
-This works perfectly because most beans need 48-72 hours of rest after roast for optimal flavor.
+This works perfectly because most beans need 48-72 hours of rest after roasting for optimal flavor.
 Coffee brewed the day after roasting isn't very good.
-There is too much CO2 build up in the beans that needs to degas.
+There is too much CO2 build up in the beans that need to degas.

-This Process takes some time and means that you could get coffee 4 or maybe 5 days after you order.
+This Process takes some time and means that you could get coffee 4 or maybe five days after you order.
 Let's follow an example:

 Leave a comment